-While this all might seem like a good case for adding this nutrient into your vitamin rotation, the truth is you probably don't have to.
-Most of us consume plenty of vitamin C in an ideal way already: via the food we eat.
-That's why adding it to a multivitamin might be unnecessary—and in some cases, downright unhelpful.
+While it might seem like a good case for adding this nutrient into a multivitamin, the truth is, additional vitamin C supplementation might not be necessary.
+Many of us consume plenty of vitamin C in an ideal way already: through food first.
+(That said, there may be cases where targeted supplementation can be helpful.)*

-But before we dive into all that, let's take a 15-second crash course on how vitamin C moves through the body.
+But before we dive into all that, let's take a quick crash course on vitamin C's role in the body.